Deenbe/blaster/README.md

 Blaster uses long polling when receiving messages from SQS.
 Use this option to control the delay between polls.
 Default setting is 1.

+#### Kafka

+`--brokers`

+Comma separated list of broker addresses.

+`--topic`

+Name of the topic to read messages from.

+`--group`

+Name of the consumer group.
+Blaster creates a handler instance for each partition assigned to a member of the consumer group.
+Each message is sequentially delivered to the handler in the order they are received.

+`--start-from-oldest`

+Force blaster to start reading the partition from oldest available offset.

+`--buffer-size`

+Number of messages to be read into the local buffer.

 ## Message Schema

 Since Blaster is designed to work with many different message brokers, it converts the message to a  general purpose format before forwarding it to the handler.